GĐXH - Being stressed for a long time is also a cause of increased risk of diabetes. This is one of the causes that many people do not expect.

 Diabetes mellitus is a heterogeneous metabolic disorder characterized by hyperglycemia due to defects in insulin secretion, insulin action, or both.
 Chronic hyperglycemia over a long period of time causes disturbances in carbohydrate, protein, and lipid metabolism, and damages various organs, especially the heart and blood vessels, kidneys, eyes, and nerves.

-According to medical experts, there are many causes of diabetes, including frequent stress over a long period of time, which also increases the risk of diabetes.
-This is one of the causes that many people do not expect.
+According to medical experts, there are many causes of diabetes, among which frequent stress over a long period of time also increases the risk of diabetes, this is one of the causes that many people do not expect.

 Chronic stress can easily cause inflammation, weaken the immune system and increase the risk of many digestive diseases, heart attacks, strokes and diabetes.
 In healthy people, stress does not directly lead to diabetes but can increase the risk of the disease.
 This is because prolonged stress will negatively affect the neuroendocrine structure, affecting the body's metabolic functions.